-The difference between the two is simple: watching TV doesn’t require us to spend energy thinking.
-Engaging in a lecture does.
+The difference between the two is simple: watching TV doesn’t require us to spend energy thinking, in the same way that engaging in class material does.

 And yet, video as a teaching tool has become one of the fastest growing fields in education.
 The market for video in education is massive, and runs into the billions of dollars per year.
 Again, it totally makes sense: students prefer video learning, and so they respond to it more favorably than they do to listening to lectures, engaging in discussions, and taking notes, etc.

 But just because video learning feels easier doesn’t mean it’s more effective.
 Some teachers still prefer traditional classroom learning.
 Others see technical issues holding up the pace of progress.
 It’s a complicated field with a lot of potential.

 The question is: how can you use video as an effective and efficient teaching tool, without it usurping your presence in the classroom or turning your students into square-eyed zombies?
 (It ain't called the “idiot box” for nothing, you know.)